Our policy on radiotherapy

 We have created a central resources hub for Health Professionals which hosts all of our CRUK resources and further materials to help with managing the pandemic.
 We are updating the information as guidance changes.
 There is also a page specifically for patients on our about cancer hub.

 Get in touch with our policy team to find out more information about our work and our policies.

 Radiotherapy is cutting-edge, curative and cost-effective.
 We want every person having radiotherapy to have high-quality, modern radiotherapy, and for there to be equitable access to the most innovative types of treatments across the UK.

 In 2012-13 we helped the Government distribute £23 million to improve the service across England through the Radiotherapy Innovation Fund (RIF).
 The Government has since announced further investments in the service.
 Further to this we published the joint Vision for Radiotherapy 2014-24 with NHS England, setting out what we believe the service should be providing for patients within the next 10 years.

 But our work is not over.

-Public awareness of the benefits of radiotherapy is still not as high as we want it to be, and we know that there are still challenges to overcome if the UK is to have a truly world-class radiotherapy service.
+There are still challenges to overcome if the UK is to have a truly world-class radiotherapy service.
 Cancer Research UK is actively working with Government and health departments, members of the radiotherapy service and patients to make this a reality.